Firewall-base: add support for multi-wan

 #15 Updated by Giacomo Sanchietti over 5 years ago

 - % Done changed from 60 to 70

 - nethserver-squid-1.1.1-3.0git37fbdd7c.ns6.noarch.rpm (già su testing)

-#18 Updated by Filippo Carletti about 5 years ago
+#18 Updated by Filippo Carletti over 5 years ago

 - Status changed from ON_QA to VERIFIED

 - % Done changed from 70 to 90